Particular benefits: exemption for trivial benefits – conditions to be satisfied - the cost of the trivial benefit (from 6 April 2016)

 Usually it will be obvious what the cost of providing the benefit is.
 However, on occasions an employer will provide a benefit to a group of employees and it is impracticable to establish what the precise cost is per person.
 In such cases, when determining whether the monetary limit has been exceeded you should take the average cost per person of providing the benefit.

-Where the benefit consists of more than one item then the cost of providing the benefit is the total cost – for example if an employer provides a birthday gift consisting of a bottle of wine costing £10 and a box of chocolates, the cost of providing the benefit is £15.
+Where the benefit consists of more than one item then the cost of providing the benefit is the total cost – for example if an employer provides a birthday gift consisting of a bottle of wine costing £10 and a box of chocolates costing £5, the total cost of providing the benefit is £15.

 In determining whether the average cost method should be applied, you should apply common sense, bearing in mind the circumstances, in deciding whether it is appropriate.

 The following examples illustrate a number of scenarios: